Move over Re:Creators, Fate/Apocrypha is here to show you how a real TRAINWRECK is made.

 Enjoyment?
 Definitely a ten for me.
 I have been a follower in the Fate series for a long time now, and being able to see something other than skirmishes(like Stay Night and UBW) has got me really excited and made the show really enjoyable.

-Now that 2017 is drawing to a close, we can certainly say Fate/Apocrypha lived up to its name, since whether or not you are a budding Fate/Fan, you probably could and should skip this entry.
+Now that 2017 is drawing to a close, we can certainly say Fate/Apocrypha lived up to its name, given that this is an entirely unnecessary installment to view due to its poor quality.
 It is arguably the most bland and forgettable installment in the Fate series, notable only for current memes and trends in the community, such as traps and the meme of lewding fictional characters, as well as for what it tried and failed to accomplish over the course of its run.
 Now before I delve into the review proper, allow me to answer some burning questions:

 Yes, but I wouldn't recommend doing so, as you want to know the rules of the main Holy Grail Wars first that way you know how this deviates.
 It doesn't explain all of those rules either nor does it explain all of the new stuff it does despite some attempts.
 You should at least watch the main timeline installments to avoid possible confusion with this one.
 So no, do not make this your first, let alone only experience with Fate/ anime.